Klondike Silver (CVE:KS) Shares Up 25% – What’s Next?

-Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s share price rose 25% during trading on Tuesday .
+Shares of Klondike Silver Corp.
+(CVE:KS – Get Free Report) shot up 25% during mid-day trading on Monday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 403,720 shares traded hands during mid-day trading, an increase of 12% from the average daily volume of 361,054 shares.
+238,624 shares traded hands during trading, a decline of 34% from the average session volume of 361,192 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Corp., a resource exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for silver, lead, and zinc deposits.
 The company primarily owns a 100% interest in the Slocan Silver camp that covers an area of approximately 114 square kilometers located in south-eastern British Columbia.